 If you’re a retro gamer, particularly one dedicated to playing classic titles as they were originally intended, a CRT computer monitor is almost a necessity.

-• Competitive Retro Gaming: For fighting game fans and other competitive retro gamers, the near-zero input lag is a game-changer.
+- Competitive Retro Gaming: For fighting game fans and other competitive retro gamers, the near-zero input lag is a major upgrade.
 Those crucial extra frames of responsiveness can make all the difference in tight matches, making a CRT a prized possession in these communities.

 Graphic Designers and Photographers (Niche Use Cases)